National Oatmeal Day timeline

 Quaker Mill rolled out its oat products

-The Quaker Mill Company started in Ravenna, Ohio.
-It would later become Quaker Oats.
+The Quaker Mill Company, which would later become Quaker Oats, started in Ravenna, Ohio.

 An unimpressed Samuel Johnson